Other forms of Type IV FGM

-- The obvious dangerous impact of FGC can be used as a stepping stone to address other practices such as stretching, application of herbs to narrow or dry out the passage and others.
+- The obvious dangerous impact of FGM can be used as a stepping stone to address other practices such as stretching, application of herbs to narrow or dry out the passage and others.

-The following article proposes to present more briefly forms of genital modification not included in the 2007 WHO classification or not well developed, such as cauterization, introduction of corrosive substances into the vagina, and massage of the clitoris.
+The following article briefly presents forms of genital modification not included in the 2007 WHO classification or not well studied, such as cauterization, introduction of corrosive substances into the vagina, and massage of the clitoris.
 The practice of lip elongation, although not understood as FGM type IV, is the subject of a separate, more detailed article.

 What, Where, Why?

 Cauterization is defined here as the destruction of tissue by burning it with a hot iron.
 This has been described as a remedy for several health problems, including bleeding, abscesses, sores, ulcers, and wounds, or for “counter-irritation”.
 The term “cauterization” was retained in the WHO description of FGM type IV, but the specifications were removed to make the description more general, as there are little data on this practice.
 (WHO, 2008)